Chinnappar/datacompression/README.md

 <img width="1015" alt="Screenshot 2022-09-05 at 7 11 02 AM" src="https://user-images.githubusercontent.com/112493795/188343968-931aede6-c479-4fc4-84ae-269708f40b0c.png">

-#### How will use this function from Streamlin?
+#### How will use this function from streamlit?

 ##### STEP 1:

-Go to this link:
+- Go to this link or click App https://app.daisi.io/daisies/chinnappar/data%20compression/streamlit
-https://app.daisi.io/daisies/chinnappar/data%20compression/streamlit

 ##### STEP 2:

-Click the Test button, automatically read the test csv file.
+- Click the Test button, automatically read the test csv file.
-Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detail information will be displayed in the page.

 ##### STEP 3:

-Please click the browse buttom for upload your own csv file.
+- Please click the browse buttom for upload your own csv file.
-Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detail information will be displayed in the page.

+##### STEP 4:

+- Click the Download ZIP Button to download your output files

 ##### Screenshots: